How Childhood Maltreatment Profiles of Male Victims Predict Adult Perpetration and Psychosocial Functioning

 Journal of Interpersonal Violence

 Davis, Kelly Cue; Masters, N. Tatiana; Casey, Erin; Kajumulo, Kelly F.; Norris, Jeanette; and George, William H., "How Childhood Maltreatment Profiles of Male Victims Predict Adult Perpetration and Psychosocial Functioning" (2015).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 438.